 What can you expect at these workshops besides a well-credentialed instructor, sometimes VIP-guest instructors, top-models, top-make-up, top locations, top photographic gear for your use?
 For starters, you’ll get some great images and you’ll get an experience of a lifetime.
 You’ll get to network, make friends and learn from the best with the best.
 A photography workshop conducted right,.

 As an example, many so-called workshops do not pay their models, they promise them prints and never deliver.
-These workshops also provide “promotional releases,” this is just blatantly work and highly unprofessional in the real world of photography.
-You can read more about model releases here, but in a nutshell, how can a photography workshop host/promoter not pay their talent?
+These workshops also provide “promotional releases,” this unprofessional in the real world of photography.
 A real, professional photographer knows a model should be compensated.

 We ask that you bring as a minimum the following:

-- A 35mm film (SLR) or digital camera (DSLR).
+- A 35mm film (SLR) or digital camera (DSLR) or mirrorless camera.
 Your camera must have a “hot-shoe” where you traditionally mount a flash, this hot-shoe is for our radio triggers.
 Medium-format and larger cameras allowed, please bring any cable adapters for flash radio triggers.

 - Lenses between the range of 35mm to 200mm and as a minimum, a lens of 70mm.
 I personally prefer shooting glamour photography with an 85mm prime and a 70-200 zoom, bottom line—your lens should be at least mid-telephoto (85mm-105mm range).